 Miscellaneous Meet Operations Requirements

+In accordance with USAS rules (esp.
+202.5 “Conditions of Sanction”, 102.9 “Meet Directors”, and 102.10 “Officials”), all officials and meet directors must possess the necessary credentials and certifications in good standing for their roles.
+Additionally, Meet Directors must be present at the meet and, if not, must have a designated stand-in at the meet who also meets the credential requirements.

 If the host team processes entries rather than uses USA Swimming's On-Line Meet Entry system, hard-copies printouts of all emailed entries and Master Entry Summary forms should be kept with the Clerk of Course as a ready reference in case of dispute over an entry.

 If the Meet Announcement allows late entries -- i.e., deck entries -- the Clerk of Course should have a supply of PNS Deck Entry Registration forms for individual entrants and receipts for all monies received.